Auctioning of emission allowances

 Auctions are primarily organised on the EU’s common auction platform, which provides a channel for simultaneously auctioning the allowances of 25 EU countries, including Finland.
 Germany and Poland have decided to opt out of the common platform and appoint their own opt-out platforms.

-The Leipzig-based European Energy Exchange EEX has been appointed as the common auction platform.
-EEX holds auctions three times a week.
-Opt-out auctions are also held weekly.
-Auction calendars are confirmed annually, for one calendar year at a time.
+The European Energy Exchange (EEX) in Germany has been appointed as the EU’s common auction platform.
+It holds joint auctions three times a week.
+Auction calendars are confirmed annually for one calendar year at a time.